 Review Criteria

-Proposals will be reviewed by up to three experts in relevant disciplines from across and external to the Montana INBRE network.
-Reviewers will score the proposals on the NIH 1-9 scale and include written strengths and weaknesses for significance, innovation, approach, and investigator.
-Additionally, reviewers will be asked to comment on “potential to lead to outside funding,” “involvement of undergraduate students in research,” and "early involvement of appropriate INBRE Cores and/or research facilities."
-Priority will be given to projects from new/junior investigators, those that involve significant inclusion of students and inter-network collaborations and those that take advantage of INBRE and IDeA Program Core and facility resources.
-Projects involving community-based participatory research (CBPR) should include letters of support from a community advisory board or letters indicating that a community partnership has been established prior to proposal preparation.
+Proposals will be reviewed by up to three experts in relevant disciplines who are external to the Montana INBRE network.
+Reviewers will score the proposals on the standard NIH 1-9 scale and include written strengths and weaknesses regarding the proposal's significance, investigators, innovation, approach, and environment.
+Additionally, reviewers will be asked to evaluate each proposal's potential to lead to outside funding, involvement of undergraduate students in research, and early involvement of appropriate MT INBRE Cores and/or research facilities.
+Priority consideration is often extended to projects that score high based on scientific merit, that are led by new/junior investigators who have not yet achieved independent status, that involve and train students at a significant level, that propose meaningful network collaborations, and those that take advantage of MT INBRE and IDeA Program Core and facility resources.

 Scoring & NIH Approval

-Reviewer scores and comments will be considered by the Montana INBRE Proposal Review Committee (comprised of core directors, the PI, and the Program Coordinator), which will prioritize successful proposals and forward them to the Montana INBRE External Advisory Committee, who will make the final prioritization of proposals.
-A list of successful applicants and the information required for each project (narrative, budget, human subjects and/or vertebrate animal approval) will be forwarded to the National Institutes of Health-National Institute of General Medical Sciences (NIH-NIGMS) for final approval, after which applicants will be informed of the funding decision regarding their projects.
-All awards are contingent upon the continued availability of NIH funding.
+Reviewer scores and comments will be considered by the Montana INBRE Proposal Review Committee (comprised of Montana INBRE's Core Directors, the PI, and the Program Coordinator), which will prioritize successful proposals and forward them to the Montana INBRE External Advisory Committee, who will make the final prioritization of proposals.
+A list of successful applicants and the information required for each project (narrative, budget, human subjects, IRB, vertebrate animal approval, biohazards, select agents) will be forwarded to the National Institutes of Health-National Institute of General Medical Sciences (NIH/NIGMS) for final approval, after which applicants will be notified of the final award decision regarding their projects.
+All awards are contingent upon the continued availability of NIH/NIGMS funding for the Montana INBRE program.

-Funding for successful Montana INBRE proposals must be expended by April 30, 2025.
+All funding must be fully expended before April 30, 2027.
 No carryover of funds is allowed due to NIH regulations.

 Dr. Brian Bothner, Montana INBRE Principal Investigator, DRPP Co-Director | 406-994-5270 | bbothner@montana.edu